thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This specification mandates the implementation of the Server Name Indication (SNI) extension for IoT devices acting as clients.
+This supports edge-to-cloud communication and can be turned off for constrained-to-constrained communication.

 Where privacy requirements necessitate it, the ECH (Encrypted Client Hello) extension {{?RFC9849}} prevents an on-path attacker from determining the domain